The Moon Landing Debate

 Published: July 2022

 Did the United States send men to the moon?
-Watch the best skeptical documentary on the moon landing question and read the best counter-arguments to that documentary.
+The following overview presents the strongest factual arguments and counter-arguments in the moon landing debate.

 1) Documentary: American Moon (2017)

-A documentary by Italian filmmaker Massimo Mazzucco (210 minutes; website).
+Video: American Moon by Massimo Mazzucco (210 minutes; website)

 2) Counter-arguments to the documentary